-The former Real Madrid midfielder, who has been locked in a contractual dispute with the club and subsequently frozen out of the first team, stated that he should depart the team
+The Inter midfielder, who has been locked in a contractual dispute with the club and subsequently frozen out of the first team, stated that he should depart the team

 Coach Andrea Stramaccioni opened the door for Sneijder to return to the first team, but the midfielder has now confirmed that the player's relationship with the club has deteriorated beyond repair.

 "Clearly it’s better for everyone if I leave in January," the former Ajax man told De Telegraaf.

 "If that doesn’t happen, then I will stay.
 I have a contract until the end of June 2015 with Inter."